 Colombia’s retirement visa is intended for retired persons receiving a retirement income.
 This retirement visa is relatively easy to get with a low-income requirement and only a few documents needed.
-Medellín in particular in Colombia is gaining a reputation as to top foreign retirement location.
+Medellín, particularly in Colombia, is gaining a reputation as a top foreign retirement location.

-The Colombia retirement (pension) visa is currently known as the TP-7 visa.
-This visa is valid for only one year and must be renewed each year.
-However, Colombia is in the process of changing its Colombian visa rules, which goes into effect on December 15, 2017.
+The Colombia retirement (pensionado) visa was previously known as the TP-7 visa in 2017.
+This TP-7 visa was valid for only one year and needed to be renewed each year.
+However, Colombia changed its Colombian visa rules, which went into effect on October 21, 2022.

-The cost for the M-11 retirement visa is $282 USD, which is higher than the previous TP-7 visa that cost $263.
+The cost for the M- retirement visa is $325.32 USD, which is higher than the previous TP-7 visa that cost $263.
 So, the new Colombia retirement visa price is a bit higher.
-But you won’t have to renew the retirement visa as often.
-So, it is actually cheaper when you factor in renewals.

 Medellín: A Top Foreign Retirement Location

 Many of these 27 reasons are attracting foreign retirees to Medellín, particularly the climate, low cost of living, good public transportation and good and inexpensive healthcare.
-But there are also some downsides to living in Medellín that should be considered by foreign retirees looking at moving to the city.
+But there are also some downsides to living in Medellín that should be considered by foreign retirees looking at moving to the city of Medellín.

-The income requirement for the new M-11 visa is the same as the current TP-7 retirement visa – your income must exceed three times the minimum wage in Colombia.
-The minimum salary in Colombia is 781,242 pesos per month in 2018.
-So, you would need an income of only 2,343,726 pesos per month ($782 USD the exchange rate of 3,000 pesos to USD) to qualify for this retirement visa.
+The income requirement for the Colombian M- retirement must exceed three times the minimum wage in Colombia.
+The minimum salary in Colombia is 1,160,000 pesos per month in 2023.

 How to Apply for a Colombia Retirement Visa

-You can apply for a Colombia retirement visa in-person in Bogotá.
+You can apply for a Colombia retirement visa online.
 In addition, you can obtain Colombian visas at Colombian consulates around the world.
-In the U.S., Colombia has consulates located in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, Orlando, Newark, New York, San Francisco and Washington DC.
+In the U.S., Colombia has consulates located in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, Orlando, Newark, New York, San Francisco, and Washington DC.

-The Colombian visa process is fairly easy.
-Also, it’s done online.
+The Colombian visa process is done online.
 You can apply for a Colombia retirement visa online here.
 This application will require scans of all required documents in PDF files plus the photo in jpg format.
 In addition, a detailed guide for applying online is found here.

-- Photocopy of the first page of your valid passport where your personal data is displayed.
+- Photocopy of the first page of your passport with a minimum validity of 6 months where your personal data is displayed

 - Photocopy of the page of your passport with the last stamp of entry or departure of Colombia is located.